katerinanavab/webdocs/docs/unit02/notes201.md

 </div>

+Very often you see the flex shorthand defined with only *one* value.
+In that case, that value is applied to `flex-grow`.
+So when we put `flex: 1` on our divs, we were actually specifying a shorthand of `flex: 1 1 0`.

 ```css
 div {
   flex: 1;
 }
 ```

-In the above code, `flex: 1` equates to: `flex-grow: 1`, `flex-shrink: 1`, `flex-basis: 0`.
+> In the above code, `flex: 1` equates to: `flex-grow: 1`, `flex-shrink: 1`, `flex-basis: 0`.

-{:.highlight}
-Very often you see the flex shorthand defined with only *one* value.
-In that case, that value is applied to `flex-grow`.
-So when we put `flex: 1` on our divs, we were actually specifying a shorthand of `flex: 1 1 0`.

 #### Flex-grow
 {: .no_toc }

 `flex-grow` expects a single number as its value, and that number is used as the flex-item's **"growth factor"**.
 When we applied `flex: 1` to every div inside our container, we were telling every div to grow the same amount.
 The result of this is that every div ends up the **exact same size**.

-If we instead add `flex: 2` to just one of the divs, then that div would **grow** to 2x the size of the others.
+> If we instead add `flex: 2` to just one of the divs, then that div would **grow** to 2x the size of the others.

 In the following example the `flex` shorthand has values for `flex-shrink` and `flex-basis` specified with their default values.

 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="YzQqvgK" data-editable="true" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">